usnistgov/oscal-xproc3/tutorial/sequence/lesson-sequence.md

-# XProc 3 in Action: an Immersive Tutorial
+# XProc in Action: an Immersive Introduction

 ### Lesson set 01 - acquire